Caunton: History

 Caunton Mill, also known as Sharp's Mill, was a 43 ft brick tower windmill, with an ogee cap, built before 1825.
 It was out of use in the 1930s.
 The mill survives without its cap, machinery and gallery.

+Second World War

+As part of the East Midlands Oil Province, oil imports from the Abadan Refinery in Iran were hampered, until Sicily was invaded in July 1943.
+So the only alternative was oil from England.
+The Anglo-Iranian Oil Company (BP) drilled at Eakring, and at Caunton.
+Oil was discovered in March 1943, and produced from May 1943.
+Another oil field later in 1943 was at Nocton, in North Kesteven.
+BP required 100,000 tons of crude oil from the Nottinghamshire fields, per year.

+In 1950 the Anglo-Iranian Oil Company would set up its Kirklington Hall Research Station, nearby to the west, to investigate geophysical exploration.

+Filming

 Caunton was used as a filming location for the majority of the second-series episodes of the popular British comedy drama Auf Wiedersehen, Pet, about a group of seven British migrant construction workers, with Beesthorpe Hall being used as Thornely Manor which was being renovated as part of the storyline.

+Geography

 The hamlet of Knapthorpe is to the south of the village and A616 road, and within the parish boundary.